Helping you create sustainable buildings and infrastructures

 Many variables can impact success, so to succeed in a continuously changing landscape, it is vital to invest in quality.
 Especially in the long term, a commitment to quality and safety standards enables sustainability and continued performance of all systems.

 2. Ensuring fire safety

 As a live electrical component, cables are essential to providing power and services to any operation.
-They also pose a range of significant hazards which to an untrained eye could lead to catastrophic scenarios.
-Cabling networks span every part of the modern world their electrical performance, operating temperatures, output compatibility is central to safe performance.
+They also pose a range of significant hazards which, to an untrained eye, could lead to catastrophic scenarios.
+Cabling networks span every part of the modern world; their electrical performance, operating temperatures, and output compatibility are central to safe performance.

 The statistics advise that over 51,000 electrical fires occur each year, causing more than 500 deaths, 1,400 injuries, and damaging properties to an average value of $1.3 billion USD.

-To safeguard occupiers, service personnel and others, cables should be independently tested and certified for fire safety alongside complete cable performance assessments, enabling your teams to not only be safe but also compliant to local regulations.
+To safeguard occupiers, service personnel and others, cables should be independently tested and certified for fire safety alongside complete cable performance assessments, enabling your teams to be safe and compliant with local regulations.

 3. The impact of counterfeit cables

 The use, unknowingly or otherwise, of counterfeit products and components has dangerous consequences.
 Being able to identify low quality products, particularly those displaying acceptable visual levels of quality or sourced from unscrupulous suppliers, can be challenging.
 For this reason, there is a clear need for ongoing quality surveillance in the market.

 The make-up of a cable can be difficult to review without in-depth testing.
 Often the component materials, especially those used to sheath a cable, can comprise of a complex compound mix.
 The cross-linking and curing processes could impact the cables, or simply the quality or source of the compounds may change in turn impacting the overall performance of the product.